format_list_bulleted Topic Overview

 Additionally, budget units will provide a programmatic, high-level budgetary and capital plan write-up for the Budget Book (if relevant).

-To understand how the Tidemark budgeting tool supports activities during this phase, refer to instructions related to Budget Plan Phase.
+To understand how the CPB system supports activities during this phase, refer to Budget Plan-related resources on the CPB system page (coming spring 2025).

 April to August